 SMART stands for Self-Management and Recovery Training and promotes independence from any addictive behavior.
 SMART Recovery groups encourage each member to talk to each other and help support their goals in achieving sobriety.
 It differs from 12-Step programs in a number of ways, including how communication flows and in the lack of 12-steps.
 It is not based on a spiritual foundation, but rather a more evidential and proven way to maintain freedom from substance abuse.
 It is not sponsored but obtains funding from donations and grants.

 Women for Sobriety

 Women for Sobriety or WFS, is a group dedicated to supporting women who are struggling with a substance abuse addiction.
-Although it is a widely known organization, it accepts donations to fund its program and dream of meeting each women’s needs.
+Although it is a widely known organization, it accepts donations to fund its program and goal of meeting each women’s needs.
 Their program consists of 13 acceptance statements that help women identify their underlying problems in order to find themselves once again.
 The program, which comes with a booklet, is recommended to practice every day in order to bring positivity and renewal in each woman’s life.

-Jewish Alcoholics Chemically Dependent Persons and Significant Others (JACS)
+Jewish Alcoholics, Chemically Dependent Persons, and Significant Others (JACS)